ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ## General behaviour

-For request/reply sockets the server shall
+For request/reply sockets the server shall always send an response.
+The server shall send responses as soon as possible.

+If a message isn't recognizable by the server, it shall send this protocol error message.

 ### Protocol error response